mmaceira/multi-model-intent-classifier/docs/experiments.md

 ## Experiments

-This page summarizes **how CLINC150 is used**, how splits work, and which preset experiment configs exist.
+This page summarizes **available datasets**, how splits work, and which preset experiment configs exist.
 It is intentionally brief and focuses on choices you need to make when running experiments.

+## Available Datasets

-## Dataset: CLINC150
+### CLINC150

 - **Source**: HuggingFace `clinc_oos` (config `plus`), downloaded automatically on first use.
 - **Content**: 150 intents across multiple domains, plus optional out‑of‑scope (OOS) examples.
-- **Structure**: text utterances + string intent labels, with predefined train/validation/test splits.
+- **Structure**: text utterances + string intent labels (single-label), with predefined train/validation/test splits.
+- **Size**: ~22,500 examples total.

 The dataset is fetched automatically by the pipeline; you do not need to download anything manually.

+### NLU++

+- **Source**: GitHub `PolyAI-LDN/task-specific-datasets` (nlupp config), downloaded automatically on first use.
+- **Content**: 68 intents across banking and hotels domains.
+- **Structure**: text utterances + list of intent labels (multilabel format), with cross-validation folds that are combined and split into train/validation/test.
+- **Size**: ~25,715 examples total.
+- **Note**: NLU++ is always multilabel (each example can have multiple intent labels).

+The dataset is fetched automatically from GitHub; you do not need to download anything manually.

+### Tandem GO

+- **Source**: Local CSV file (`data/Tandem GO_ Datasets RAG - Classificació v2.csv`).
+- **Content**: Multi-label classification dataset with tags extracted from name and description fields.
+- **Structure**: text utterances (combined from name and description) + comma-separated tags (multilabel format), with train/validation/test splits created from the combined data.
+- **Size**: Varies based on CSV file content.
+- **Note**: Tandem GO is always multilabel (each example can have multiple tags).
+The dataset requires the CSV file to be present in the `data/` directory.

+The dataset is loaded from a local CSV file; ensure the file exists before running experiments.

 ## Train/validation/test usage